Genetically modified animal: Production

-History

 Humans have domesticated animals since around 12,000 BCE, using selective breeding or artificial selection (as contrasted with natural selection).
 The process of selective breeding, in which organisms with desired traits (and thus with the desired genes) are used to breed the next generation and organisms lacking the trait are not bred, is a precursor to the modern concept of genetic modification Various advancements in genetics allowed humans to directly alter the DNA and therefore genes of organisms.
 In 1972, Paul Berg created the first recombinant DNA molecule when he combined DNA from a monkey virus with that of the lambda virus.

 In 1974, Rudolf Jaenisch created a transgenic mouse by introducing foreign DNA into its embryo, making it the world's first transgenic animal.
 However it took another eight years before transgenic mice were developed that passed the transgene to their offspring.
 Genetically modified mice were created in 1984 that carried cloned oncogenes, predisposing them to developing cancer.
 Mice with genes knocked out (knockout mouse) were created in 1989.
 The first transgenic livestock were produced in 1985 and the first animal to synthesise transgenic proteins in their milk were mice, engineered to produce human tissue plasminogen activator in 1987.

 The first genetically modified animal to be commercialised was the GloFish, a Zebra fish with a fluorescent gene added that allows it to glow in the dark under ultraviolet light.
 It was released to the US market in 2003.
 The first genetically modified animal to be approved for food use was AquAdvantage salmon in 2015.
 The salmon were transformed with a growth hormone-regulating gene from a Pacific Chinook salmon and a promoter from an ocean pout enabling it to grow year-round instead of only during spring and summer.